 “They handle access, player safety, bag searching and the credential system,” says Rodriguez.

-Ah, the credential system.
+.
 There are thousands of people with credentials, from players, their families and coaches and trainers, to media members, corporate sponsors, celebrities and several other categories.
 Each credential has a unique letter, number or combination code granting or denying access to various locations and facilities.
 “The letter defines the type of department or staff you are,” explains Rodriguez.
 “The number further defines what access within that you’re allowed.”
 Got it?

 Almost all guards electronically scan credentials, which must be presented before entering.
 Ironically, the one location that would seem most vulnerable to unauthorized entrants, player locker rooms, has guards visually checking credentials.
 “We decided that since everyone in that area has already been electronically scanned entering the building, we didn’t want players to have to line up to get in there,” says Rodriguez.

 There is of course a police presence at the Open, but fans are likely unaware of the state-of-the-art magnitude.
 On each side of a gate entrance are two circular white poles.
 They’re not decorative.